solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 The encoder is based on PointNet.
 It produces a single feature vector is then used in the decoder.
 In the decoder, we start with K 2D grids (K=16 in the paper).
 From those grids, n points (n=512 in the paper) are sampled and concatenated with the feature vector.
 The concatenated vectors are fed into K MLPs which deform them into K 3D surface elements as we have seen in the *Point Completion Network*.
 The surface elements together make up the coarse shape of the object.

-> Morphing-based decoder for smooth surfaces
+> Morphing-based decoder to achieve smooth surfaces

 In theory, the surface elements are not prohibited to overlap.
 To reduce overlap to a minimum, the authors introduce an 'Expansion Penalty' that is applied to the surface elements.